7UR7L3/CUReqs/README.md

 - fix bug in math 1150. dunno how tbh. maybe split into multiple "Requires " sections first
 - proper efficient search to focus on a class and only render nodes before and after it (if not even more focussed)
 - make the catalog.colorado.edu link a proper link and append the department that you're on
-- momentum for panning if possible
+- ( momentum for panning if possible ) this appears not to be possible without a ridiculous amount of effort
+- [ ability to highlight or otherwise distinguish the courses that you've taken ]
 - [ improve highlighting to fully pass through _or_'s ]
 - [ support recommended reqs for i.e. atoc ]
 - [ different colours for each _and_ section including arrows ]